m-paolino/StopChime/README.md

 -----

-How many times has bothered you the usual startup sound of your Mac?
-Or did you forget to silence before the shutdown? :weary:
+How many times has bothered you the usual startup sound of your Mac? :weary: Or did you forget to silence it before the shutdown? :persevere:

 That's very annoying but don't worry!